 The natural habitats of most fishes usually contain thousands of gallons of water at the very least.
 Any change in such a system would take place very gradually which would allow the fish a lot more time to get acclimatized to the change.
 As the volume of water gets lower, the time required for any change to occur also becomes shorter.

-In a nano tank, the total volume of water is so low that fluctuations in temperature, pH, and chemical concentrations can take place rather rapidly.
+In a reef pico tank, the total volume of water is so low that fluctuations in temperature, pH, and chemical concentrations can take place rather rapidly.
 This can be extremely dangerous for the fish and even the hardiest fish won’t be able to survive under such conditions.

 The argument could be made that such fluctuations could be avoided through careful monitoring.
 However, that would be too much work for a beginner.
 Another thing worth remembering is that equipment failures occur all the time even in the most fastidiously maintained aquariums.